nikki44k/Bondex_QA_Task/Bondex_QA_Task/additional_fixes.md

 - Sign In or Log In, and then user is redirected to "All Jobs" tab instead of "AI Matching"
 ![All_Jobs_Tab_Page](images/All_Jobs_Tab_Page.png)
 - **Severity Judgment:** High-medium severity — breaks a key user flow, risking user frustration and drop-off.
-- **Evidence:** Screenshots or screen recordings of the redirect flow, login page, and incorrect landing page are recommended.

 ---